yaya2devops/aws-cloud-project-bootcamp/bin/README.md

 <img src="bin-dir-banner.png">

-The creation was developed systematically, strategically and in a thoughtful approach with the ultimate goal of automating the repetitive tasks tasks.
+The creation was developed systematically, strategically and in a thoughtful approach with the ultimate goal of automating the repetitive tasks.

 ```sh